 Your baby starts hearing before he is even born, so there will be sounds that are familiar right away.
 Like the rest of us, there are some sounds babies prefer more than others.
 These include:

-- There’s a reason everyone uses baby talk with babies.
+- Higher-pitched talking: There’s a reason everyone uses baby talk with babies.
 They respond to it!
-Babies tend to be more engaged with higher frequency, with more melodic sounds than lower ones.
-This is because a newborn’s hearing is still a bit immature, and its middle ear is still full of fluid.
+Babies tend to be more engaged with higher more melodic frequencies than lower ones.
+This is because a newborn’s hearing is still a bit immature, and the middle ear is still full of fluid.

 No matter how light or deep a sleeper your baby tends to be, good soundproofing in the nursery can allow more restful sleep, both for you and your baby.
-It can provide more comfort and less stress, so it is almost always worth doing.
+It can provide more comfort and less stress.

 If you’re ready to take the first steps to a calmer, quieter household, here are a few nursery sound control tips to get you started.